← All Resources

 Strategy 1: The Avalanche Method (Pay Highest Rate First)

-If you have multiple loans at different rates, the avalanche method directs every extra dollar to the loan with the highest interest rate while making minimum payments on all others.
-Once the highest-rate loan is paid off, you redirect those payments to the next highest rate.
+If you're carrying multiple loans at different rates, the avalanche method is straightforward: throw every extra dollar at the loan with the highest interest rate while making minimums on everything else.
+When that one's gone, roll the payment into the next highest rate.

-This is mathematically optimal — it minimizes total interest paid.
-For a borrower with three loans totaling $45,000:
+This always minimizes total interest paid.
+Here's what it looks like for a borrower with three loans totaling $45,000:

 LoanBalanceRateMinimum Payment